canonical/ubuntu-frame/docs/how-to/running-ubuntu-frame/in-a-virtual-machine.md

  ~/snap/qemu-virgil/common/ubuntu-core-20-amd64.img
 ```

-This will create a QEMU window on your desktop and you need to follow through the prompts to initialise the VM with your launchpad account.
+This will create a QEMU window on your desktop and you need to follow through the prompts to initialize the VM with your launchpad account.
 (If you don’t have a launchpad account, get one and set up a public SSH key.)

 Connect to the VP using ssh from a terminal window (ignore the address shown in the QEMU window and use the port set in the above command):